I am...

 Meet Brinda

 Hi!
-My name is Brinda and I was diagnosed with RDD at the age of 13.
-My symptoms first started as hair loss, weight loss, increased fatigue, and a visible lump on my parotid gland (a gland that sits in front of the ears).
-I then saw an ENT doctor who thought my symptoms could be some sort of a viral infection and I was prescribed a course of Amoxicillin.
-The antibiotics were not working and my symptoms were getting worse, so a CT scan was ordered.
-Based on the results, the doctor said I could have a certain type of Lymphoma and the numerous scans and tests began.
+My name is Brinda, and I was diagnosed with RDD at 13.
+My symptoms first started as weight loss, increased fatigue, and a visible lump on my parotid gland (a gland that sits in front of the ears).
+I first saw an ENT doctor who thought my symptoms could be due to a viral infection and I was prescribed antibiotics.
+The antibiotics were not working, and my symptoms were worsening, so a CT scan was ordered.
+The scan showed multiple enlarged lymph nodes in my neck and lymphoma was suspected.
 It was frightening to hear this as an 8th grader who just wanted to enjoy her last year of middle school and move on to high school.
+I first had a needle biopsy that came back inconclusive, so the concern of cancer was pushed aside.
 After bouncing around many different types of doctors and having different types of procedures done, scans continued to show lymph node involvement.
-I was referred to oncology in January 2017 and I was diagnosed with Histio in 2017 after a surgical biopsy on a newly palpable lymph node on my neck.
+I was referred to oncology in January 2017 and I was diagnosed with Histio in February 2017 after a surgical biopsy on a newly palpable neck lymph node.
 Shortly after diagnosis, I had a PET and bone scan to determine the extent of the growth.
-The growth was localized to my lymph nodes and I started a steroid treatment.
-Probably my most frightening experience with Histio was having a seizure as I was tapering off my steroids and my oncologist was concerned about brain involvement which fortunately was not the case after several scans.
-Navigating through Histio along with the typical teenager life was definitely a turbulent time.
-Luckily, I was able to have teen years that were still fun and memorable, despite everything going on, thanks to my best friends who were all so extremely supportive and uplifting.
-After a PET scan in 2018, the lymph node growth was stabilized but a very small mass was shown elsewhere so my oncologist sent us to Texas Children's Hospital for a second opinion regarding whether to do steroids again or start chemo.
-Luckily, the oncologist there felt a wait-and-watch protocol would be best.
-I had to continue monitoring and visiting my oncologist for blood work throughout the years.
-In February 2022, I had my last pediatric oncologist appointment and was in transition to see an adult oncologist yearly.
-In December of 2022, I had my first PET scan since 2018, and it was my first ever scan that showed NED!!
-Currently, I am a sophomore at the University of Alabama at Birmingham majoring in Cancer Biology with a minor in Chemistry on the pre-medicine track with the goal of becoming a hematologist-oncologist.
+The growth was localized to my lymph nodes, and I started a steroid treatment.
+Probably my most frightening experience while on my treatment was having a seizure as I was tapering off steroids.
+My pediatric oncologist became concerned about brain involvement which fortunately was not the case after several scans.
+Navigating through Histio along with the typical teenager life was definitely a turbulent time with uncertainties given the rarity of Histio.
+Luckily, I was able to have teen years that were still memorable, despite everything going on, thanks to my parents and best friends who were all so extremely supportive and uplifting.

 My journey helped me realize my passions and the career that I want to pursue for the rest of my life.
 If I could give one piece of advice to someone newly diagnosed, I would say to never be afraid to ask for help from family/friends.
-My journey with Histio often felt like a lonesome and uncertain time but having my best friends in my corner rooting for me eased my tensions.
+My journey with Histio often felt like a lonesome and uncertain time but having my loved ones in my corner rooting for me helped ease my tensions.
 Always remember that you are not alone in your journey and that you have a whole network of people here at the Histiocytosis Association who support you and are rooting for you!

 Meet Diana